chr-9/C4D-HQueueSubmit/README.md

 For Maxon licensing purposes, the HQueueClient service must run under the administrator user's account.

 ## Todo
-Submitting a job with multiple frames grouped together (to reduce overhead at C4D startup)
+Submitting a job with multiple frames (to reduce overhead at C4D startup)